 Odor is also normal.
 However, pouches are made with odor-resistant material, and if the pouch is applied properly, you shouldn't have any odor except when you empty the pouch in the bathroom.
-Pouch filters help minimize any odor.
+Pouch filters help minimize any odor that may escape from the pouch.

-Odor can be further • Asparagus minimized by limiting or • Eggs avoiding these foods: • Fish
+- Odor can be further minimized by limiting or avoiding these foods:

+- Asparagus

-- Garlic
+Garlic

 - Cheese

+- Eggs

-- Beans
+- Fish Beans

-- Cabbage, and other vegetables in this family
+- · Cabbage, and other vegetables in this family